 Georgia Legislative Session 2017

-I am proud to introduce and/or sign onto:
+I am proud to have introduced and/or signed onto:

 Permanent Portable Registration Act, a law that would allow registered voters to remain registered within Georgia, even if they move counties or change their names.